 Will I be able to stay with my child while he or she is put under anesthesia?

 The operating room is a sterile environment.
 As a result we are unable to allow parents to accompany their child to the operating room.
 However you will be able to remain with your child until he/she is taken to the operating room.
-To help your child feel more comfortable, a Child Life Specialist will remain with your child and escort him/her to the operating room.

 How soon will I be able to see my child after the surgery is finished?